Russia Says 20M Citizens Use Crypto — Central Bank Poised to Let Banks Participate Under Strict Rules

 What this could unlock

-• Safer on-ramps: Bank-hosted custody and brokerage could bring KYC’d rails to a user base that’s already large — reducing scams and poor practices while preserving oversight.
+• Safer on-ramps: Bank-hosted custody and brokerage could bring KYC’d rails to a user base that’s already large — reducing illegal deception schemes and poor practices while preserving oversight.

 • Transparent cross-border flows: A regulated channel for ELR-permitted settlements would help authorities see and manage risks that are currently off-exchange or offshore.